suryapa1/agents-ai/labs.md

         continue
     agent_executor.invoke({"input": query})
 ```

-10. Now, **save the file** and run the code.
+11. Now, **save the file** and run the code.

 ```
-python lab6.py
+python agent6.py
 ```

-11. You can prompt it with queries related to the info in the dataset, like:
+12. When you get the to the "*Query:*" prompt, you can prompt it with queries related to the info in the dataset, like:
 ```
 I have a patient that may have Botulism.
 How can I confirm the diagnosis?
 ```

+(Note: This will take a very long time to run, since we are in a limited resource environment.)

 ![final answer](./images/aa25.png?raw=true "final answer")